Updated: Jul 27, 2021

 MY FAVOURITE FILLER FLOWERS

-What might your florist suggest you pair with the flowers of your choice to complete the look?
+Your florist may well suggest that you pair the flower of your choice with another complimentary flower (filler flower) in order to complete the look you require.

-Bouquets constructed with one flower type only are beautiful, alternatively if you don’t want your bouquet to be too compact then this is when the smaller filler flowers will come into their own.
+Bouquets constructed with one flower type only are beautiful; though the shape of some flowers may cause a flower arrangement to appear too compact.
+If you don’t want a compact bouquet, then this is when the smaller filler flowers will come into their own.

-Before looking at smaller filler flowers you could consider a bouquet with 2 different flowers of the same colour to break it up a little.
+Before looking at smaller filler flowers you could consider a bouquet with 2 or more different flowers of the same colour to break it up a little.
 For instance, you may have already come across rose and peony bouquets.
-They are similar flowers but each one brings a different texture, and combined they make a beautiful bouquet.
+They are similar flowers but each one brings a different texture, and combined they make a beautiful bouquet (See image below)

 Would you like a bouquet with an airy feel and interesting texture?